 Energy storage is becoming an important element of integrated grid planning, with an increasing need for utilities to solicit proposals for new storage products and installations.
-Preparing a comprehensive request for proposal (RFP) calls for recognizing some of the particular characteristics of storage.
-In addition, clearly communicating utility requirements is important because many storage technology suppliers and integrators are still gaining experience in working directly with utilities.
-Recognizing the need for a practical reference for developing RFPs, industry participants in the Energy Storage Integration Council (ESIC) have collaboratively developed this guide.
-The goals are to highlight the range of special needs appropriate to storage, outline the process of informing potential bidders of project requirements, and support the development of the scope of work to help establish an efficient, effective, and fair bidding process.
-The report provides an outline of RFP sections, examples of information to include to communicate project requirements clearly, and references to other ESIC tools and templates that can support the procurement process.
+Preparing a comprehensive request for proposals calls for recognizing some of the particular characteristics of storage.
+Additionally, new capabilities and value streams are being added as technology vendors and the industry identify how storage can better support grid flexibility.
+This rapidly evolving industry means that new storage systems can be procured at different levels of specificity and communicating utility objectives and requirements clearly is important for assessing proposals on consistent, level basis.
+Recognizing the need for a practical reference for developing requests for proposals (RFPs), industry participants in the Energy Storage Integration Council (ESIC) have collaboratively developed this guide.
+The goals are to highlight the range of special needs appropriate to storage, outline the process of informing potential bidders of project requirements, and support development of the scope of work in order to help establish an efficient, effective, and fair bidding process.
+The guide provides an outline of request for proposal sections, examples of information to include in order to communicate project requirements clearly, and references to other ESIC tools and templates that can support the procurement process.